microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_BufferPool.md

 ##### Remarks

 * The Client Buffer Context can be used, for example, to store insertion specific information that is needed when the buffer is removed.
-* The Client knows the size of the buffer and buffer context because the Client has specified that information when creating the instance of DMF_BufferPool Module.
+* The Client is expected to know the size and type of the buffer context because the Client  specified that information when creating the instance of DMF_BufferPool Module.

 -----------------------------------------------------------------------------------------------------------------------------------

 ##### DMF_BufferPool_Count

-Given a DMF_BufferPool instance handle, return the number of entries in the list.
+Given a DMF_BufferPool instance handle, return the number of buffers in the pool.
 ```
 _IRQL_requires_max_(DISPATCH_LEVEL)
 ULONG